mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 >Thanks to Georges Helm and Ron van Bruchem for this information.

-According to Ron van Bruchem, the technique appears two months later in December 1981 in a book by Frans Schiereck called De Hongaarse Kubus Voor Doordraaiers [10, 11].
+According to Ron van Bruchem, the technique appears two months later in December 1981 in a book by Frans Schiereck called *De Hongaarse Kubus Voor Doordraaiers* [10, 11].

 ![](img/CFOP/F2L/Schiereck1.png)
 ![](img/CFOP/F2L/Schiereck2.png)

 ### Jessica Fridrich's Story

 For several years in the online community, it was believed that the totality of CFOP had been created by Jessica Fridrich.
-However, some in the community were aware of the 1981 Cubism for Fun newsletter and the appearance of the F2L pair technique in the mentioned books.
+However, some in the community were aware of the 1981 Cubism for Fun newsletter and the appearance of the F2L pair technique in *De Hongaarse Kubus Voor Doordraaiers*.
 In July, 2003, Ryan Heise posed the question to the community as to the origin of the F2L pair technique [12].
 Jessica Fridrich responded by saying that she wasn't sure of the origin and that she learned of the technique from friends in college [13].
 They had been using the technique, although in a basic form.
 Fridrich found solutions for additional cases to speed up solving the first two layers.

 ![](img/CFOP/F2L/Fridrich1.png)